 4.2 The University’s teaching requirements for resources will take precedence over any other booking.

 4.3 No adjustments will be made to the academic timetable to accommodate external use other than in exceptional circumstances, by the Deputy Vice-Chancellor (Academic).

 (i) staff by emailing room bookings with their request, and

-(ii) students by contacting their Faculty administration office who will make the request on their behalf, except:
+(ii) students by contacting their School administration office who will make the request on their behalf, except:

 (iii) all USC Auditorium bookings should be directed to Capital and Commercial (USC Venues and Catering)